Battle of Bagru: Battle

-The two armies engaged each-other around the town of Bagru on 20 August 1748.
+According to contemporary source Peshwa Daftar,the two armies engaged each-other around the town of Bagru on 20 August 1748.
 The fighting lasted for 6 days; for much of the battle, a rainstorm blanketed the area.
 The first day resulted in heavy losses for both armies before the rain halted the fighting.
 On the second day, Suraj personally led his forces in a fierce counterattack that routed the Maratha contingent of Modho's army; however, the Marathas were able to spike many Jaipur cannons before they were forced back.
-While the two armies fought at Bagru, 5000 men from Madho's army captured a Jaipur supply convoy and blocked the road between Bagru and Jaipur city.
-With their supplies and line of retreat cut off, Ishwari and Suraj retreated into Bagru's fort, ending the battle.
+While the two armies fought at Bagru, 5000 men from Malhar's army captured a Jaipur supply convoy and blocked the road between Bagru and Jaipur city.
+With their supplies and line of retreat cut off, Ishwari and Suraj retreated into Bagru's fort, ending the maratha cut the noses and hands of 6000 people.

 Having lost the battle, Ishwari chose to sue for peace.
 Rather than negotiate with the enemy army as a whole, he offered terms to each individual commander.
 He bribed an ally of the Holkars to arrange for the Holkar forces to withdraw, and agreed to give his brother control over five parganas.
 He bribed the Maratha soldiers (and allowed them to keep the wealth they had looted), and agreed to surrender the town of Bundi to Ummed Singh.
 In return for his concessions, Ishwari was allowed to return to Jaipur city and continue his rule.